Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Bokn departed Barry Docks on July 7-1942 with a cargo of coal for Portsmouth and joined the eastbound coastal convoy WP 183, escorted by the British destroyer Brocklesby (this convoy is available at the external link provided at the end of this page, but as can be seen, Bokn is not listed.
-However, the info appears to be incomplete; it looks like 19 ships actually sailed).
+With a cargo of coal for Portsmouth, Bokn had departed Barry Docks on July 7-1942 and joined the eastbound coastal Convoy WP 183 (external link), escorted by the British destroyer Brocklesby (as can be seen, when following the link to this convoy, Bokn is not mentioned.
+However, the listing appears to be incomplete; it looks like 19 ships actually sailed).
+Bokn's movements in this period are shown on Page 6.

-On July 9, when in Lyme Bay between Dartmouth and Portland, she was attacked by E-boats of the 2nd S-Flottille.
-The Norwegian D/S Kongshaug was commodore ship for this convoy and was also sunk, as was the Norwegian D/S Røsten - follow link for the names of other ships sunk in this attack.
+On July 9, when in Lyme Bay between Dartmouth and Portland, she was attacked by E-boats from the 2nd S-Flottille.
+The Norwegian D/S Kongshaug was Commodore Vessel for this convoy and was also sunk, as was the Norwegian D/S Røsten - follow the link for the names of other ships sunk in this attack.

 The maritime hearings were held in London on July 16-1942 with the 1st mate, the 2nd engineer and the surviving able seaman appearing.